History of Sarajevo: Yugoslavia

-The Sarajevo resistance was led by a NLA Partisan named "Walter" Perić.
-Legend has it that when a new German officer came to Sarajevo and was assigned to find Walter, he asked his subordinate to show him Walter.
+The Sarajevo resistance was led by a NLA Partisan named Vladimir "Valter" Perić.
+Legend has it that when a new German officer came to Sarajevo and was assigned to find Valter, he asked his subordinate to show him Valter.
 The man took the officer to the top of a hill overlooking the city and said "See this city?", "Das ist Valter".
-Walter was killed in the fighting on the day of Sarajevo's liberation, April 6, 1945.
-He has since become something of a city icon.
+Valter was killed in the fighting on the day of Sarajevo's liberation, 6 April 1945.
+He has since become a city icon.

 Following the liberation, Sarajevo was the capital of the republic of Bosnia within the Socialist Federal Republic of Yugoslavia.
 The communists invested heavily in Sarajevo, building many new residential blocks in Novi Grad Municipality and Novo Sarajevo Municipality, while simultaneously developing the city's industry and transforming Sarajevo once again into one of the Balkans' chief cities.
-From a post-war population of 115,000, by the end of Yugoslavia Sarajevo had 429,672 people.
+From a post-war population of 115,000, by the fall of Yugoslavia Sarajevo had 429,672 people.

 Sarajevo hosted the 1984 Winter Olympics.
 They are widely regarded as among the most successful winter Olympic Games in history.
 They were followed by an immense boom in tourism, making the 1980s one of the city's best decades in a long time.